-As more and more film music concerts are being performed, there will be opportunities to showcase the concert music of film composers and the need for concert arrangements of film music that goes beyond the expected war horses.
-An engaging new compilation 2-CD set on the Tadlow label, Notre Dame de Paris—The Music of Maurice Jarre, features suites from two of Jarre’s concert works as well as world premieres of further symphonic suites culled from his film music and assorted selections from Jarre’s lesser known film scores.
+Film music concerts are more prevalent than ever.
+That’s good news for film composers who want to show the “serious” side of their concert work.
+It also gives them opportunities to arrange some of their film music beyond the expected war horses.
+Notre Dame de Paris—The Music of Maurice Jarre is an engaging new compilation 2-CD set on the Tadlow label.
+It features suites from two of Jarre’s concert works plus world premiere suites from his film music and assorted selections from Jarre’s lesser known film scores.

 The album begins with a six-movement suite of symphonic dances from Roland Petit’s 1965 ballet Notre Dame de Paris, with music that showcases many of Jarre’s musical trademarks.
 “Feast of Fools” features a smorgasbord of the composer’s penchant for percussion while “The King’s March” displays Jarre’s tart harmonies.
 “Entrance of Quasimodo” features ascending harmonic progressions and signature orchestrations such as the piccolo/tuba combination found in many of his film scores.